Skip to main content

 Inspect

-Undo — revert, roll back, take back, or cancel the last — recent schedule/confirm_schedule creates or a write_events / delete_events batch, using the undoTokens they returned.
+Undo — revert, roll back, take back, or cancel the last — a recent schedule/confirm_schedule create, a write_events / delete_events batch, or a review_day action, using the undoTokens they returned.
 Pass tokens.
-Each works only while still active and within its 30-minute window; a schedule/confirm_schedule token deletes the event it created, a write_events / delete_events token reverses the whole batch (deletes what it created, restores what it changed/removed), and a batchUndoToken from a multi-event schedule call removes the events that batch auto-created and voids its open proposals (times you confirm from proposals keep their own undo tokens).
+Each works only while still active and within its 30-minute window; a schedule/confirm_schedule token deletes the event it created, a write_events / delete_events / review_day token reverses the whole change (deletes what it created, restores what it changed/removed), and a batchUndoToken from a multi-event schedule call removes the events that batch auto-created and voids its open proposals (times you confirm from proposals keep their own undo tokens).
+This needs a token from a recent call — to discard a whole day's reflection by date instead, use review_day with action 'discard'.
 Returns per-token results.

 ParametersJSON Schema